-- Orient the pier.
+- 1. Orient the pier.
 Set your pier up so that the hole pattern for the mount's Pier Adapter Plate is oriented as shown in the preceding diagrams and the photo at right, with side mounting holes at each of the four compass points. - 2.
-Set the RA Axis in place.
-Carefully set the 3600GTO Right Ascension Axis into the pier top or the 3600 Flat Surface Adapter (3600FSA).
-It is ideal to have three people involved in this operation: two people lifting the axis one from each side and the third person guiding the Pier Adapter Plate into the opening of the pier top or 3600FSA.
+Set the R.A.
+Axis in place.
+Carefully set the 3600GTO right ascension axis / polar fork assembly into the 3600 Flat Surface Adapter (3600FSA), or into the open top of your pier.
+It is ideal to have three people involved in this operation: two people lifting the assembly by its square base - one from each side - and the third person guiding the Pier Adapter Plate into the 3600FSA or the top of the pier.
 Depending on the configuration of your observatory, you may also wish to employ a hoist or other lifting device.
 A strap can be easily run through the axis to facilitate a mechanical lifting device. - 3.
 Line up the Pier Adapter.
 If the side thru-holes in the pier or 3600FSA are not perfectly lined up with the tapped holes in the mount's Pier Adapter Plate, line them up by grabbing hold of the Azimuth Adjuster Block on the bottom rear of the mount and using it to turn the Pier Adapter Base.

 Do not try to line up the holes by turning the large square base of the mount.
-Since this is a Rotating Pier Adapter, simply turning the base without the Azimuth Adjuster in place will turn the top plate without also turning the part of the plate that is inside the pier top or 3600FSA.
-If you have a pier top that is rather tight, you may need to attach the Azimuth Adjuster (see the next step) before securing the mount to the pier so that you can line the holes up by turning the mount's big square base. - 4.
-Attach Azimuth Adjuster.
+Since this is a Rotating Pier Adapter, simply turning the base without the Azimuth Adjuster in place will turn the top plate without also turning the part of the plate that is inside the 3600FSA or pier.
+If you have a pier that is rather tight, you may need to attach the Azimuth Adjuster (see the next step) before securing the mount to the pier so that you can line the holes up by turning the mount's big square base.

+4. Attach Azimuth Adjuster.
 Attach the 3600GTO's Heavy Duty Azimuth Adjuster to the bottom rear of the mount's bottom plate.
 To do this, first unscrew (loosen) each of the knobs far enough that the azimuth adjuster block on the bottom of the plate will easily fit between the ends of the two rods.

-Install the Azimuth Adjuster Assembly as shown in the photo at right, and fasten with the two $1/4-20 \times 1 \ 3/4$ " socket head cap screws that are provided with the Azimuth Adjuster Assembly.
+Install the Azimuth Adjuster Assembly as shown in the photo at right, and fasten with the two $1/4-20 \times 1$ 3/4" socket head cap screws that are provided with the Azimuth Adjuster Assembly.

-Once the Azimuth Adjuster is installed, you can snug the knobs up against the Azimuth Adjuster Block and now when you rotate the mount base within the pier it will turn the bottom part of the Rotating Pier Adapter so that you can line up the holes for attachment if you were having trouble moving the base via the azimuth adjuster block alone.
+Once the Azimuth Adjuster is installed, you can snug the knobs up against the Azimuth Adjuster Block.
+Now, when you rotate the mount base within the pier, it will turn the bottom part of the Rotating Pier Adapter.
+If you were having trouble moving the base via the azimuth adjuster block alone, this will allow you to line up the holes for attachment.